-One more thing, I am feeling better (health wise) but still have not trained the birds much at all.
-In fact I only trained about once every two weeks
+One more thing, I am feeling better (health wise) but still did not train the old birds much at all.
+In fact I only trained about once every two weeks on average

 If you want to have FUN watching your birds score at the top of the sheet (especially on long hard races) you might try some of these Goldstar birds!

-in taken 2010/11.
-I have other pictures I will change up once in a
+2010/11.
+I have other pictures I will change up once in a while.
+Just changed

-while.
-Just changed them 11/13.
-Picture on left is interesting, look
+them 11/13.
+Picture on left is interesting, look closely at it.

 1. Pictures of lofts inside and out plus pictures of our racing pigeons.